SammyK/codeigniter-authorize.net-aim-api/README.md

 Usage
 -----

-You can do an authroize and capture on a card in just three lines from your controler:
+You can do an authroize and capture on a card in just three lines from your controller:

 	$this->load->library('authorize_net');
 	$this->authorize_net->setData($credit_card_data);